digital-methods/italianelection/page2.md

 More specifically, the dataset gathered all comments on the politicians' Facebook pages from one month before the election - that is, from February 2018 to the beginning of March 2018.
 In total, there are ~800,000 comments on 488 posts.

 The above bar graph demonstrates that the number of comments corresponds to the results of the elections and respectively to the popularity of the candidates.
 The posts by the far-right Northern League Matteo Salvini invited the largest number of comments (~356,000), followed by Luigi Di Maio from the anti-establishment Five Star Movement with ~277,000.
-In contrast, Renzi’s posts accumulated only ~160,000 comments, which however, may be due to the lower number of posts on his Facebook page (88 posts versus 200 for Salvini and Di Maio).
+In contrast, Renzi’s posts only accumulated ~160,000 comments.
+This, however, may be due to the lower number of posts on his Facebook page (88 posts versus 200 for Salvini and Di Maio).